-Applications for PCS zoning must demonstrate compatibility of the proposed development with existing and planned adjoining uses of land.
+Applications for PCS zoning must not be incompatible demonstrate compatibility of the proposed development with existing and planned adjoining uses of land.
 Compatibility will be determined by the Board of County Commissioners during the preliminary approval stage.

 g.
-CONNECTIVITY
+CONNECTIVITY STREET NETWORK

 Applications for PCS zoning that propose 25 or more lots must provide at least two points of vehicular access and must interconnect with adjacent development.
-These access points may not be restricted by gates.
+These access points may not be restricted by gates and must provide an interconnected street network as described in Section 3.01.03.EE.2.k.
+The proposed development plan must also accommodate the Future Street Network Plan (see Section 4.04.04.B).